Five Civilized Tribes: Freedmen of the Five Tribes

 In the late 19th century, under the Dawes Act and related legislation, the US government decided to break up communal tribal lands, allocating 160-acre plots to heads of households of enrolled members of the tribes.
 It determined that land left over was "surplus" and could be sold, including to non-Native Americans.
 Allotment was also a means to extinguish Indian title to these lands, and the US government required the dissolution of tribal governments prior to admission of the territories as the US state of Oklahoma.

-Later, as European American settlement increased in the Oklahoma Territory, pressure built to combine the territories and admit Oklahoma as a state.
+As American settlement increased in the Oklahoma Territory, pressure built to combine the territories and admit Oklahoma as a state.

 In 1893, the government opened the "Cherokee Strip" to outside settlement in the Oklahoma Land Run.

+20th century

 In 1907, the Oklahoma Territory and the Indian Territory were merged to form the state of Oklahoma.
 Relative to other states, all Five Tribes are represented in significant numbers in the population of Oklahoma today.